killuaxi/todolistcpp/README.md

 - **Add a task**: Users can add a new task with a description and due date.
 - **Edit a task**: Users can edit the description and due date of a task.
 - **Delete a task**: Users can remove a task from the list.
-- **Mark a task as completed**: Users can mark a task as completed.

 ## Installation